input-output-hk/plutus-use-cases/MetaLamp/nft-marketplace/README.md

 .
 Nobody can modify "data NFT"
 .
 Nobody can mint another NFT with same nftId
 .
 Nobody can burn NFT (?)
-TODO do we store NFT metadata from Cardano in IPFS also?
+.
+To put item on sale user reveals "data NFT"s IpfsCid field (only user with NFT inside wallet could change this field) TODO do we store NFT metadata from Cardano in IPFS also?

-TODO wrap "data NFT" into (isOnSale, "data NFT") to give access to view "data NFT" which are on sale for other users (only user with NFT inside wallet could change isOnSale)

 ## Setting up